 Marjie has worked in the field of women and children’s health her entire career.
 She received her Masters degree in Public Health from Columbia University, and her Bachelors degree in Psychology from the University of Michigan.

 Marjie and her husband, Roger Gerstle, have lived in Traverse City since 1994.
-They have three daughters and a well-loved dog.
+They have three adult daughters and a well-loved dog.
 Marjie spends her downtime doing most anything outdoors: kayaking, biking to the farmer’s market, gardening, cross-country skiing, backpacking with her family, and traveling around the world.

 Sarah grew up in Southern Michigan on a farm with acres of outdoor play.
 At an early age she learned the value of nature and hands-on exploration.
 Higher education was spent on the east coast studying Therapeutic Recreation and Experiential Education which placed her in overnight and day camp leadership positions.
 A return to Michigan sent her and her family to Traverse City where she soon found herself in education as an administrator at The Greenspire School.
 There, she worked not only with students and educators but also community members and parents to facilitate a unique, rich education.

 One of Sarah’s values that brought her to Generations Ahead is her love of community.
 Her belief that everyone is in need at some point and that there is always someone available to help, encourages her to connect people to each other.
 Sarah’s experience raising 4 children and her love for coaching others makes her excited to support young parents navigate parenting.

 When not working, Sarah can be found watching (or dancing to) live music, repotting plants, jogging on a trail or lounging with her cats and a good book.
 She also likes creating opportunities for people to meet each other and build friendships (aka parties).